 Like a bully who roams through the halls,

-But in the small classroom there's no one to rob,
+But, in these small classroom there's no one to rob,

-At least if they never get chances at all.
+Of course, if they never get chances at all,

 They flick their marbles, they spin their tops,

-Who else but the teacher could ask them to stop,
+Not even the teacher would want them to stop,

 It certainly isn't the cops,

-Keep driving all day, and don't care where they are,
+Keep driving all day, don't care where they are,

-And don't really have power they only bear arms,
+Don't really have power, they only bear arms,

 That sound when the shooting is done.